-Also a physician, secular humanist and human rights activist, Nasreen feels her Bengali identity strongly.
-However, because of her thoughts and ideas some of her books are banned in Bangladesh, and she herself is banned from Bengal.
-Prior to her move to the US, she had been living in New Delhi as she was also forced out of the West Bengal part of India, which she regards as her second home, in 2011, by a fatwa issued by Kolkata clerics.
+She studied medicine and practised gynaecology in Bangladesh.
+Following the publication of Lajja in 1993 she was criticised by Islamic fundamentalists and several hundred thousand people demonstrated against her books.
+After spending 2 months in hiding, at the end of 1994 she escaped to Sweden.
+A secular humanist and human rights activist living in exile, she abandoned the medical profession and focused on writing.
+Owing to her thoughts and ideas some of her books are banned in Bangladesh, and she herself is barred from Bengal.
+She was also forced out of West Bengal in eastern India in 2011, which she regards as her second home, by a fatwa issued by Kolkata clerics.

-When she won the 1994 Sakharov Prize, she had already sought refuge in Europe, living in exile in France and then in Sweden.
-In her acceptance speech, she said she came from a part of the world where social tensions and human difficulties were unbearable and, as a writer, she could not close her eyes to the daily suffering and starvation.
+When she won the 1994 Sakharov Prize she had already sought refuge in Europe, living in exile in France and then in Sweden.
+In her acceptance speech she said she came from a part of the world where social tensions and human difficulties were unbearable and, as a writer, she could not close her eyes to the daily suffering and starvation.

-A campaigner against extremism in all religions, Nasreen has engaged with Parliament and the Sakharov Prize Network on freedom of expression and belief, and urged support for the secular movements in Bangladesh to counteract the rise of Islamic fundamentalism.
-Together with fellow Sakharov laureates Nurit Peled and Salima Ghezali, Nasreen has also published an opinion calling on 'leaders and representatives of the EU, to actively and openly encourage the Palestinian Authority to join the ICC'.
+A campaigner against extremism in all religions, Nasreen has engaged with the European Parliament and the SPN on freedom of expression and belief, and urged support for the secular movements in Bangladesh to counteract the rise of Islamic fundamentalism.
+Together with fellow Sakharov laureates

+Nurit Peled and Salima Ghezali, Nasreen has also published an opinion calling on 'leaders and representatives of the EU, to actively and openly encourage the Palestinian Authority to join the ICC'.

-In 2015, she wrote publicly of the need to reform and modernise Islam in the aftermath of the Charlie Hebdo attacks in Paris.
-Taslima Nasreen stated that 'principles of freedom of expression alone won't do any good.
+In 2015 she wrote publicly of the need to reform and modernise Islam in the aftermath of the Charlie Hebdo attacks in Paris.
+She stated that 'principles of freedom of expression alone won't do any good.
 One has to know what mantra makes terrorists tick and influences them to take up arms.
-It is important to stop indoctrination of children with irrational religious faith at home or institutions like madrassas or mosques'.
+It is important to stop the indoctrination of children with irrational religious faith at home or institutions like madrassas or mosques.'
+She participated in the 2016 conference 'The Sakharov Prize Network for Stronger Human Rights Action' at the European Parliament in Brussels.

-OSLOBODJENJE is a Bosnian daily newspaper.
-Its name means liberation, and it represented a lifeline to people caught in the siege of Sarajevo between 1992 and 1996, during the war in the former Yugoslavia, managing to print every single day except one.
+OSLOBODENJE is a Bosnian daily newspaper.
+Its name means 'liberation', and it gave a lifeline to people caught in the siege of Sarajevo between 1992 and 1996 during the war in the former Yugoslavia.
+All the while, it managed to go to print every single day except one.

-Oslobodjenje employed Bosnians, Bosnian Serbs and Bosnian Croats.
-None left the newspaper when war began, though given the chance.
-They stayed and fought to maintain the unity and ethnic diversity of their city and their country, giving the lie to the Greater Serbian propaganda that it was impossible for Serbs, Croats, and Muslims to live together in peace.
+Oslobođenje employed Bosnians, Bosnian Serbs and Bosnian Croats.
+Not one of them left the newspaper when war broke out, even though they could have done so.
+They stayed and fought to maintain the unity and ethnic diversity of their city and their country, giving the lie to the Greater Serbian propaganda that it was impossible for Serbs, Croats and Muslims to live together in peace.

-By the end of the war, of the 75 courageous journalists who risked their lives daily, 5 were killed and 25 wounded.
+By the end of the war, of the 75 courageous journalists who risked their lives day after day, five were killed and 25 wounded.
 All suffered personal tragedies, including the deaths of their loved ones.
 They were traumatised by the killing they saw on a daily basis.

-Oslobodjenje's offices, located in one of Sarajevo's most dangerous combat zones, were reduced to rubble.
-The staff moved into a bomb shelter, improvising power generators from old Lada engines and crossing Snipers' Alley to work every day, with gunners so close they could hear them chat and sing.
+Oslobođenje's offices, located in one of Sarajevo's most dangerous combat zones, were reduced to rubble.
+The staff moved into a bomb shelter, improvising power generators from old Lada engines and crossing Snipers' Alley every day on the way to work, with gunners so close by they could hear them chatting and singing.

-'Our efforts were directed against death and against the partition or even complete eradication of Bosnia and Herzegovina from the map', said Zlatko Disdarević, one of the editors at the time.
+'Our efforts were directed against death and against the partition or even complete eradication of Bosnia and Herzegovina from the map,' said Zlatko Disdarević, one of the editors at the time.